Rhizomatica/sbitx-core/README.md

 # sbitx-core

 This is the sbitx-core.
 Sbitx-core is intendend to be a simple C code implementation of the sBitx functionatilies.
-For Raspberry Pi 5 support (also supports Pi 4), use the gpiolib branch at: https://github.com/Rhizomatica/sbitx-core/tree/gpiolib
+For I/O implementation using gpiolib, use the "gpiolib" branch at: https://github.com/Rhizomatica/sbitx-core/tree/gpiolib

 The following features are currently implemented: